Softorage/HugoTheme-VibrantShadows/README.md

     clr1: "#7d1fa5" # color-1 of gradient | optional | default: "#7d1fa5"
     clr2: "#6d19fc" # color-2 of gradient | optional | default: "#6d19fc"
     borders: "rounded" # accepts value: rounded/square | what kind of borders do you like for elements, like buttons | default: "rounded"
+  backgImage:
+    landingPage: "/neven-krcmarek-V4EOZj7g1gw-unsplash.jpg" # path to background image for hero section on landing page. if specified, background image will be applied.
+    post: "enable" # accepts value: enable/disable | if enabled, image set in front-matter will be shown as background image for hero section of the post | default: "enable"
   position: # optional
     social:
       profiles: "footer" # accepts value: navbar/footer | may use 'navbar' if number of items in main menu and social profiles are minimal, otherwise 'footer' is recommended | default: "footer"